 A good way is to use the top-down approach, of planning your marketing activities with the allocated budget.
 With online marketing, it is also possible to execute marketing activities with the zero dollar policy.

 Inbound marketing has been new favorite among businesses for the past few years.
 The beauty of it lies in the fact that it can drive traffic and convert leads by providing useful information for your potential customers.
 In contrary to offline/traditional marketing, there are many ways to bootstrap without having to pay a penny.
-Find out how to approach content marketing with this post: Content Marketing – Are You Doing It Right?
+There are several online marketing strategies that can help you grow your online business easily.

 The understanding of your business’s target market plays a crucial role in helping you to decide on staying offline or going online.
 Is your business dealing with B2B or B2C marketing?
 In certain cases, certain industry and culture, the idea of B2B marketing is very much based on offline relationship building and word-of-mouth.
 Your target market do not simply visit Google to search for solutions.
 In such case, investing in a simple website, with your company registration license and write ups on your products/services will be good enough to give your corporate clients the impression that you are a legit company.
 Social media accounts are optional if your business deals strictly with corporate customers.